 I woke up and felt the joy of the girl.
 I sat up and pushed the quilt to the floor and said, "It's time to come home."

-The dream showed how shame caused me to hide.
 It did horrible things to my sense of self.
 Guilt crippled me and robbed me of living a happy life.
 It stifled my self-worth, crushed my creativity, and suffocated my love.
-I believed that something was wrong with me and lived in a prison of lies.
+I thought that something was wrong with me and lived in a prison of lies.

 There is a remedy for my shame sickness.
 But was I willing to take the risk and come into the light?
 I didn't have to remain hidden, continuing to allow shame to rob me of my identity.